AdobeDocs/analytics-platform.en/help/report-builder/report-buider-overview.md

 With Report Builder for Customer Journey Analytics, you can:

-- Reference existing worksheet cells to get the perfect row order, date range, or filter
+- Reference existing worksheet cells to get the perfect row order, date range, or segment
 - Create custom dates using calendar, cell references, or date math
 - Design your tables and visualizations with familiar Excel formatting tools